-The submission fee shall not apply to Polish films.
+- The submission fees shall not apply to Polish films.

 – by completing the online entry form available at krakowfilmfestival.pl,

-Please note that we will not accept links which require us to download the file such as WeTransfer, MyAirBridge, etc.
+- The links which require download the file such as WeTransfer, MyAirBridge, etc. will not be accepted.

-Technical details related to sending files and a link can be found in the online entry form.
+- Technical details related to sending files or a link can be found in the online entry form.

-– After receiving information about the qualification of the film for festival screenings and its approval by the producer, the applicant shall not withdraw the film from the festival.
+- After receiving information about the qualification of the film for festival screenings and its approval by the producer, the applicant undertakes not to withdraw the film from the festival.

 - The festival may organise no more than 5 screenings of one film.
 All additional screenings outside the festival programme require an additional consent of the producer.